min2ha/ukwa-site/content/target/42489/index.en.md

   "subject": "The Queen's Official Birthday 2016"
 }

-# Why does the Queen Elizabeth II have two birthdays?

 QUEEN Elizabeth II celebrates her 90th birthday today, but will also have a second in the summer.
 Here is why the Queen has two birthdays a year.